 The reflexive response to increased demand for food and higher prices is to increase the productivity of food systems.
 However, there is growing consensus among agricultural scientists, economists, policy-makers and civil society groups that, on its own, greater production is not the solution to food crises.
-Global food policies need to be reframed to optimize food production, while also improving environmental sustainability and ensuring equitable social outcomes.

 Coordinating the Legal Aspects of the Research